opengisch/QField-docs/documentation/how-to/project-setup/data_source_and_project_paths.en.md

     Configure layer capabilities using the following options:

-    - **"Identifiable":** Unchecking this option prevents features in the layer from being identified in QGIS and QField.
+    - **Identifiable":** Unchecking this option prevents features in the layer from being identified in QGIS and QField.
-    - **"Read-Only":** Checking this option prevents adding, editing, or deleting features in the layer.
+    - **Read-Only":** Checking this option prevents adding, editing, or deleting features in the layer.
-    - **"Searchable":** Checking this option includes layer attributes in search bar queries and expression evaluations.
+    - **Searchable":** Checking this option includes layer attributes in search bar queries and expression evaluations.
-    - **"Required":** Checking this option keeps the layer visible and prevents users from toggling its visibility on the map canvas.
+    - **Required":** Checking this option keeps the layer visible and prevents users from toggling its visibility on the map canvas.
-    - **"Private":** Checking this option hides the layer from the project legend and layer tree.
+    - **Private":** Checking this option hides the layer from the project legend and layer tree.

 ## Relative Project Path